CsBigDataHub/working-with-vim/pages/configuration.md

 ## Mapping

 You can map a set of key commands to another set.
 This allows you to create a simpler shortcut for a more complex set of keys.
-Mapping is modal, you need to tell vim what MODE you want the mapping to work.
+Mapping is modal, you need to tell Vim what MODE you want the mapping to work.

 `nmap` or `nnoremap`
 : just normal mode